Shoaib-33/Disease-Prediction-Based-on-Symptoms/README.md

 - Xgboost
 - LGBM classifier

-## Project Files
+## Project File
 * The main project is in the file named "Project_ML.ipynb
-* All the accuracy comparison is in the file named "Accuracy_crosschecking"
+* All the accuracy comparison is in the file named "Accuracy_crosschecking.ipynb"

 ## All the pkl files are the saved trained models